 11.6.1 Reporting of hourly observations

 In accordance with the Manual on the WIGOS, section 3.2.2, GBON surface land observing stations and upper-air stations shall observe a minimum number of required variables.
-Reporting practices for these GBON required variables will beare specified in the Manual on Codes (WMO-No. 306), Volume I.2, Part C, e, Regulations for reporting GBON parameters.
+Reporting practices for these GBON required variables are specified in the Manual on Codes (WMO-No. 306), Volume I.2, Part C, e, Regulations for reporting GBON parameters.

 11.6.2 Additional WIS guidance